Skip to content

 Filtering Certain Data Structures

 You can use the GROUP variable to determine the data structure type.
-Supported data structure types include: STRING, LIST, SET, ZSET, HASH, SCRIPTING, etc.
+Supported data structure types include STRING, LIST, SET, ZSET, HASH, SCRIPTING, and more.

 Filtering Hash Type Data